Slam dunk: Lessons for advertisers from 2024’s college basketball tournaments

 • Contextual is easier than you think!
 Implementing contextual is simpler since it doesn’t require complex first-party data analysis or user tracking.

-Verve Group’s contextual solution, Moments.AI, is a top choice for effective sports marketing.
+Verve’s contextual solution, Moments.AI, is a top choice for effective sports marketing.
 In fact, Moments.AI recently earned the prestigious Digiday Awards Europe for Best Contextual Targeting.
-Our platform also powers Visual Intent, an industry-first partnership between Getty Images and Verve Group that places brands’ messages alongside Getty’s premium visual content.
+Our platform also powers Visual Intent, an industry-first partnership between Getty Images and Verve that places brands’ messages alongside Getty’s premium visual content.
 This empowers brands to connect with audiences during pivotal sports and cultural events, enhancing brand recall and driving intent to purchase.

 Whether it’s college basketball, glamorous galas, or anything in between, contextual advertising during high-visibility events is a winning game plan for brands.